Cheap and Affordable Speech-Language Pathology (SLP) Masters Programs

 University of Wisconsin – Madison – Master of Science in Speech-Language Pathology and in Normal Aspects of Speech, Language, and Hearing

-The Master of Science in Speech-Language Pathology at the University of Wisconsin, Madison, is a 40-credit-hour program for individuals seeking two-year professional training to become clinicians.
-Accredited by ASHA and fulfilling the requirements of CAA, this degree offers on-site and off-site clinical practicums, along with general coursework.
+The Master of Science in Speech-Language Pathology at the University of Wisconsin, Madison, is a 40-credit-hour program for individuals seeking two-year professional training to become clinicians. accredited by the Council on Academic Accreditation (CAA) and fulfilling the requirements of CAA, this degree offers on-site and off-site clinical practicums, along with general coursework.
 The clinical rotations facilitate the real-life practicality needed to cater to the profession’s needs.
-The Bursar’s Office offers nominal tuition rates to maximize tuition and financial assistance, considering that the university is a state-sponsored institution.
+The Bursar’s Office offers nominal tuition rates to maximize tuition and financial assistance, considering that the university is a private research university.
 Tuition rates are also customized according to credit hours and student residency.
 Various scholarships and funds are offered to cover the cost of two professional years of study, depending on availability and merit.
-Furthermore, the Ash Foundation also grants WSHA Foundation scholarships to full-time students and teaching assistants.
-If you want an affordable master’s degree, this university is your calling!
+The Ash Foundation also grants WSHA Foundation scholarships to full-time students and teaching assistants.
+For current tuition rates and admissions requirements, visit the program website.

 New York University – Master’s in Communication Sciences and Disorders

-New York University outshines every institution with its 100% Praxis pass rate for its graduates of the Master of Science in Communication Sciences and Disorders.
-Comprising 48 credit hours, this ASHA-accredited online program incorporates an evidence-based syllabus tailored to meet the needs of each individual.
+New York University reports a 100% Praxis pass rate for its graduates of the Master of Science in Communication Sciences and Disorders.
+Comprising 48 credit hours, this CAA-accredited online program incorporates an evidence-based syllabus tailored to meet the needs of each individual.
 The program offers convenient part-time and full-time options for working professionals seeking a clinical license for practice.
 The degree cost per semester is regulated every year, considering the number of credit hours a student decides to take.
 To facilitate working professionals and full-time distance learners, NYU has developed a plan for financial assistance depending on their merit and financial needs.
 FAFSA and the Federal Direct Graduate Loan are among the many scholarship programs offered to enrolled students.

 George Washington University – Master of Arts in Speech-Language Pathology

-Adorned with a plethora of research opportunities and clinical practicums, the Master of Arts in Speech-Language Pathology at George Washingon University is a six-semester program offering a thesis and a non-thesis track to aspiring speech-language pathologists aiming to facilitate clients with communication and swallowing disorders.
+The Master of Arts in Speech-Language Pathology at George Washington University is a six-semester program offering a thesis and a non-thesis track to aspiring speech-language pathologists aiming to facilitate clients with communication and swallowing disorders.
 Two externships and eight internships are provided for students to strengthen operational learning and hands-on experience.
 As per the 2021-2022 tuition policy, the tuition rate per credit hour is $1995.
 However, students are offered financial assistance through assistantships, loans like Federal Direct Unsubsidized Loans, and fellowships.
 Students are expected to maintain their GPAs for the duration of financial assistance.

 Northwestern University – MS in Speech, Language and Learning Program

 Designed by considering evidence-based curriculum, critical theory, and professional leadership, Northwestern University offers a Master of Science in Speech, Language, and Learning to prospective speech-language pathologists seeking a job in clinical settings.
 Enrolled students are expected to fulfill the course requirements of 16 core subjects and 7 clinical practicums to be worthy of a degree.
 The degree costs $17,699 per quarter, or $6297 per unit.
 As Northwestern University is a private-sector institution, the degree cost is sufficiently the same for online, on-campus, and international students.
 To help students with financial problems, the university has devised several ways to reduce the degree cost, such as tuition scholarships, assistantships, and monthly stipends.
 However, externship and placement fees have no policy for renouncing finances.
-If this seems like a good option, visit the university website and enroll now!
+Visit the program website for current tuition rates and admissions deadlines.

 University of Florida – Master of Communication Sciences and Disorders

-Extending its competitive environment, the University of Florida offers a Master of Arts in Communication Sciences and Disorders to students seeking holistic development in speech-language pathology.
-Enrolled students usually take five semesters to fulfill the degree requirements, encompassing academic courses, clinical rotations, and an approved thesis.
-Graduates exiting this program are known for their professionalism, competence, and compassion, primarily in clinical settings.
+The University of Florida offers a Master of Arts in Communication Sciences and Disorders to students seeking holistic development in speech-language pathology.
+Enrolled students usually take five semesters to fulfill the degree requirements, including academic courses, clinical rotations, and an approved thesis.
+Graduates exiting this program are well-prepared for clinical practice.
 The latest cost, as given on the university website, is $12,740 upon enrollment.
 Out-of-state students are expected to pay $17,394.
 However, the university’s Office of Financial Aid and Scholarships has devised various financial aid programs to cover costs and finances.
 These include state-sponsored, federal, and university aid plans.
-Moreover, privately funded scholarships are also extended to deserving students.
+Privately funded scholarships are also extended to deserving students.

 University of North Carolina at Chapel Hill – MS in Speech and Hearing Sciences

-Owing to its academic excellence, the University of North Carolina at Chapel Hill is a public Ivy institution celebrated for its excellent faculty and state-of-the-art educational curriculum.
-The university has opened its doors again to prospective speech-language pathologists with its Master of Science in Speech and Hearing Sciences, which comprises 60 graduate credits in ten core subjects, an elective course, and a practicum for evidence-based learning.
+The University of North Carolina at Chapel Hill offers a Master of Science in Speech and Hearing Sciences, which comprises 60 graduate credits in ten core subjects, an elective course, and a practicum for evidence-based learning.
 The degree offers two pathways: clinical and non-clinical.
 The clinical track is designed with ASHA specifications in mind.
-While the non-clinical track can be pursued online by international students not seeking any certifications,.
+While the non-clinical track can be pursued online by international students not seeking any certifications.
 To facilitate a student’s financial health, the university offers the University Merit Scholarship Program to competent students with high GRE and GPA scores.
 Students are also facilitated by the Department of Allied Health Science AHS Scholarship Program, which makes the FAFSA submission mandatory.
-If you are enthusiastic to make a mark in AHS, this program is the right option!
+Visit the program website for current admissions requirements and deadlines.

 University of Pittsburgh – Master of Arts and Master of Science in Speech-Language Pathology